BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

 #### Collect Remote Public Keys

 But, there's a catch!
 You might recall that a Bitcoin address is actually the hash of a public key, not the public key itself.
 But, you need the full public key to create a multisignature!
-For any addresses created on your machine, no problem.
-The full public key (and the private key for that matter) is sitting in your wallet, so `bitcoin-cli` will be able to access them.
+For any addresses created on the machine that's creating the multisignature address, there's no problem.
+The full public key (and the private key for that matter) is sitting in that machine's wallet, so `bitcoin-cli` will be able to access them.
 But for any addresses created on remote machines, you'll need more.

-The remote user must look up the complete information on his address and send you the associated public key.
+As a result, any remote user must look up the complete information about his address and send the associated public key to the multisig creator.
 This can be done with the `validateaddress` command.
 ```
 machine2$ bitcoin-cli -named validateaddress address=$address2
 {